 Master of Education

-The Master of Education (MEd) programme is a one-year, full-time programme, open to outstanding teachers and educational leaders at all levels of the education system.
+The Master of Education (MEd) programme is a one-and-a-half year, full-time programme, open to outstanding teachers and educational leaders at all levels of the education system.
 The programme provides clear theoretical frameworks and principles that support quality professional practice, equipping graduates to be exemplary teachers and educational leaders in a variety of contexts.